xyning/TabletDriver/README.md

 i cant test with more tablets...
 #### use tabletdriver without uninstall wacom driver
 run tools/disable_wacom_drivers.bat and wait it
-open tabletdriver. if your tablet's profile contains wacom driver support, it should work
+open tabletdriver. if your tablet's profile contains wacom driver support, it should work now

 btw this is original hawku/tabletdriver's experimental feature (i only added some profile). so it should work on all forks of hawku/tabletdriver (?maybe)
 # TabletDriver